pimotte/nomic/README.md

 **319** Both players and non-players are allowed to submit a pull request to master on pimotte/nomic, without this pull request containing any changes to any rule's text or the game state.
+With the single exception that rule's text may be changed if the change is the correction of spelling and/or grammar mistakes in mutable rules.
 Such a pull request will be voted on as if they were a rule-change affecting only mutable rules.
 Such a pull request will be merged by someone with the power to do so, in a timely fashion, if and only if the votes on the pull request are such that a rule-change with the same votes would